groovybits/rscap/README.md

 - Audio analysis, capture, sampling showing amplitude graphs and noise violations of various broadcasting regulations.
 - Caption packets and other NAL and SEI data / metadata extraction and sending.
 - (WIP) Add more information header to the stream data metadata like network stats, mediainfo, captions, ancillary data.
-- (WIP) SMPTE 2110 handling reassembling frames and analogous to the MpegTS support.
+- SMPTE 2110 handling reassembling frames and analogous to the MpegTS support.
 - (WIP) PES parsing and analysis of streams.
 - (WIP) FFmpeg libzmq protocol compatibility to allow branching off into libav easily.
 - (WIP) General network analyzer view of network around the streams we know/care about.
-- Improve NAL parsing and various aspects of MpegTS and VANC ancillary data from SMPTE2110.
 - Use [OpenCV img_hash fingerprinting](https://docs.opencv.org/3.4/d4/d93/group__img__hash.html#ga5eeee1e27bc45caffe3b529ab42568e3) to perceptually align and compare video streams frames.
 - OpenAI Whisper speech to text for caption verification and insertion. <https://github.com/openai/whisper>
 - Problem discovery and reporting via LLM/VectorDB analysis detection of anomalies in data.